lmanzo6/Fashion-Voting-App/ProductDesignDoc.md

 ## Problem statement

-- Problem Statement #1:

-    - Young adult fashion enthuasiasts interested in upgrading their fashion style could use the app to discover new fashion styles, connect with the fashion community, and receive ratings and comments based on their uploaded outfits.
+Young adult fashion enthuasiasts interested in upgrading their fashion style could use the app to discover new fashion styles, connect with the fashion community, and receive ratings and comments based on their uploaded outfits.

-- Problem Statement #2:

-    - Individuals interested in fashion are able to enhance their style by sharing and receiving feedback on their outfits from other users due to the lower bias that is provided by getting results from others interested in fashion, rather than from friends or family.

 ## Customer